It is I, a paying member of Rush 24-7, filling in for Rush.

 Do you mind staying with us?

-I'd love to keep you as long as possible because the aim here is to have as many people uh have as many books that they can give as gifts as possible.
+I'd love to keep you as long as possible because the aim here is to have as many people have as many books that they can give as gifts as possible.

-It's the Rush Limbaugh show Rush Limbaugh is not here but we do have David Limbaugh with us and I'm going to try and persuade David to stay with us after the break at the bottom of the hour and maybe take some calls from you.
+And I'm going to try and persuade David to stay with us after the break at the bottom of the hour and maybe take some calls from you.

-Top experts are waiting to field your calls for David.
+If you want to get in line, top experts are waiting to field your calls for David.

-David, if we do manage to convince you to stay, your chapters in this book are laid out in the most dramatic and simple to follow and very inflammatory way even.
+Your chapters in this book are laid out in the most dramatic and simple to follow and very inflammatory way even.

 You have a chapter here called The Dictator, The Bully.

-what was in your mind when you wrote these chapters?
+What was in your mind when you wrote these chapters?

 I think the words are accurately used, but I'd like to know what was in your mind.